bitemyapp/trajectile/README.md

   * It's been 201 milliseconds since :begin
   * The new (current) trace keyword is :end

-I wrote this because I'm fucking lazy, not because I'm smart.
+I wrote this because I'm fucking lazy.

 Should remind you of [Ruby's tracer_bullets](https://github.com/n8/tracer_bullets) and [Python's rubber_bullets](https://github.com/bclune/rubber_bullets) somewhat.